 These articles are for Google Workspace administrators.
 Google Workspace users should go to Turn on 2-Step Verification.

-2-Step Verification puts an extra barrier between your business and cybercriminals who try to steal usernames and passwords to access business data.
-Turning on 2-Step Verification is the single most important action you can take to protect your business.
+You can use 2-Step Verification (2SV) to put an extra barrier between your business and cybercriminals who try to steal usernames and passwords to access business data.

 What is 2-Step Verification?

-With 2-Step Verification, your users sign in to their account in two steps with something they know (their password) and something they have (their phone or a Security Key).
+With 2SV, your users sign in to their account in two steps with something they know (their password) and something they have (their phone or a Security Key).
 Learn how it works

 Do small businesses need 2-Step Verification?